Arts and Sciences Student Academic Services

 5. Once you are in Navigate South, select "Schedule an Advising Appointment" on the right side.

 6. Select the Arts and Sciences A&S Student Academic Service Center.
 Then, select the reason for your appointment.
 This will allow you to see the available advisor(s) for that reason and make an appointment.

 All freshmen, and students in most majors at all levels in the College, must be advised before they can register for classes.
 If you try to register on PAWS and find you have an Advising Hold, this indicates that you must meet with your academic advisor first, who can then remove the hold.

-If you have chosen a major, your advisor is a faculty member who has been assigned to you by the Department in which their major is offered.
+If you have chosen a major and are not a freshman, your advisor is a faculty member who has been assigned to you by the Department in which their major is offered.
 This assigned advisor will meet with you by appointment to discuss degree/major requirements and assist in choosing courses that will be needed to complete your degree.
 Departmental advisors are typically assigned in the first two weeks of classes.
 You should meet with your advisor every semester to make sure that you are making the right choices and discuss any questions or problems that you may have experienced during the semester.

 Degree Works is a degree audit tool which works with all students whose Catalog (Bulletin) year is 2012-13 or later.
 For most students, your catalog year is the Bulletin for the academic year you started at USA -- if you are unsure about your Catalog year, please talk to your academic advisor.

 Degree Works will allow you to easily see how the courses you have taken are making progress toward your degree.
 It will also allow you to calculate your possible future GPA under various scenarios, to plan your future courses, and to run "what if" scenarios to see how changing your major or minor would affect your academic progress.

 Using Degree Works is easy and it can be accessed through PAWS.
 The Registrar's Office provides a user's guide for Degree Works.